Pablo Casals was a Spanish composer, conductor and cellist. He was regarded by many as the greatest cellist of all time.

 Mr. Casals replied, “Because I think I’m making progress.”

-It reminds me of Homer Hailey, of one of my Bible professors at Florida College.
-At an age when many people are completing retirement, Brother Hailey was reading, researching, writing and still preaching and teaching.
+It reminds me of Homer Hailey, one of my Bible professors at Florida College.
+At an age when many people are completing retirement, Brother Hailey was reading, researching, writing, and still preaching and teaching.
 I heard him remark more than once, “Boys, I’m still a student.”

 The attitude of Mr. Casals and bro.
 Hailey should be the attitude of disciples today.
 Both relate to the issue of growth.
 Our word of the week is “grow.”

 The Bible commands, “Grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Pet.
 3:18).
 In fact, we should desire to grow just like a little baby desires to be fed when hungry.
 Peter put it this way, “as newborn babes, desire the pure milk of the word, that you may grow thereby” (1 Pet 2:2)

 If we are going to grow spiritually, we must understand some fundamental principles of growth.

 (1) It takes time to grow.
 It is a process.
 It doesn’t happen overnight.
 This is true of babies.
 My grandsons, Roy and Miles are just a month old.
 But through the coming days, weeks, and months of nourishment, we anticipate seeing their physical growth.
 The same is true spiritually.
 The Hebrew writer related their growth, or the lack thereof, to the issue of time.
 (Heb 5:12).

 (2) We will only grow if we choose to grow.
 Growth demands intentionality.
 George Eliot was right when he wrote, “The strongest principle of growth lies in human choice.”
 Just like Pablo Casals chose to practice, we must choose to grow spiritually.
 It doesn’t happen accidentally.